 In response to the current homelessness crisis in Greater Victoria, the former Tally Ho hotel was purchased in March of 2017 by the Victoria Cool Aid Society, with the support of the Provincial Government.
 On November 24, 2017, the City of Victoria approved a “Temporary Use Permit” for the site, to allow Cool Aid, for up to three years, to house and support up to 52 individuals at 3020 Douglas Street and also to provide health services on site for these tenants.
-During the month of March 2018, the apartments were filled with people needing housing and support.
+During the month of March 2018, the apartments were filled with people needing affordable housing.

 Cool Aid’s short-term goal is to use the hotel’s existing 52 rooms to operate as housing for adults in our community who are living with mental health and addiction challenges and need support to stay housed.